How Many Wireless Deer Fence Posts Do I Need For My Yard And Garden?

-Testing the Wireless Deer Fence deer repellent posts produces a spark.
+Testing the Wireless Deer Fence produces a spark.
 DO NOT TEST IN AN EXPLOSIVE ENVIRONMENT.

-The circuit used in the Wireless Deer Fencing posts is very dependable, having a very low failure rate.
+The circuit used in the Wireless Deer Fence posts is very dependable, having a very low failure rate.
 However, each post should be tested to be sure that it is working.